-The Fair to Nature™ Protocol defines the standards which a farmer must implement to become an approved Fair to Nature grower.
+The Fair to Nature™ Protocol defines the standards which a farmer must implement to become a certified Fair to Nature grower.

 The standards prescribe the creation and maintenance of wildlife habitats (see Fair to Nature Habitats), creation of a Farm Environment Plan (see Farmer Requirements) and certain production requirements and pesticide restrictions (see below).